mozilla-ai/lumigator/CONTRIBUTING.md

 # Contributing

 Lumigator is still in early stages of development and as such will have large variance between even PATCH versions in terms of feature development.
+Check the release notes to see what changed in between releases.

-To stay updated on the latest announcements, join our Discord channel: [Discord Channel](https://discord.com/channels/1089876418936180786/1281660143251095634).
+To stay updated on the latest announcements, also join our Discord channel: [Discord Channel](https://discord.com/channels/1089876418936180786/1281660143251095634).

 We want to encourage both suggestions and contributions from the community in the near future.
 Before submitting a [pull request](https://github.com/mozilla-ai/lumigator/pulls), please open a discussion in a [related issue](https://github.com/mozilla-ai/lumigator/issues).

 **Before you contribute**

-* Check out the roadmap: This will give you an overview of the project's direction and help you identify areas where your contributions can have the greatest impact.
+* Check out the [roadmap](https://github.com/orgs/mozilla-ai/projects/17): This will give you an overview of the project's direction and help you identify areas where your contributions can have the greatest impact.
 * Take a look into the existing issues: Check if your issue or challenge has already been discussed or reported.
 This helps avoid duplication of effort.
 * Learn about the code: The Lumigator project consists of several packages, each with its own pyproject.toml file.
 Understanding the project structure will make it easier to contribute effectively: the `lumigator/python/mzai/backend` package that powers the lumigator server functionality, the `lumigator/python/mzai/schemas` package containing the formal schemas for communication with the server through the REST API, and the `lumigator/python/mzai/sdk` package abstracting the REST API for Python applications.
 Each package holds its own `pyproject.toml` definition.